ARTICLES

 A bunch of Zinnias of different colors, picture by @thedallasgardenschool

-Because zinnias are known for their resilience, they are often used to express commitment and continuity.
+Because Zinnias are known for their resilience, they are often used to express commitment and continuity.
 They are especially meaningful in relationships where love has grown through shared experience and patience.

 Choosing Flowers That Reflect Your Feelings